otherjamesbrown/langchain-demo/docs/REACT_ITERATION_DIFFERENCE.md

 ---

-### ✅ Solution 3: Add Minimum Iteration Middleware (Implemented)
+### ⚠️ Solution 3: Add Minimum Iteration Middleware (Attempted - Limited Success)

-**Status**: Code has been implemented and integrated into the research agent.
+**Status**: Code has been implemented but doesn't work as expected due to LangChain architecture limitations.

+**Issue**: LangChain's agent system makes finish/continue decisions internally and middleware cannot override them.
+Returning modified state from `after_model` doesn't prevent the agent from finishing when it decides to.

-Created middleware that ensures a minimum number of iterations before allowing completion.
+Created middleware that attempts to ensure a minimum number of iterations before allowing completion, but the agent ignores the continuation requests.

 **New file**: `src/agent/min_iteration_middleware.py`